 Female scientists bring science to the streets of Bristol

-Soapbox Science is set to transform Broadmead Shopping Centre into a site of scientific debate when leading female scientists engage passers-by in cutting edge research on the Saturday [16 July].
+Soapbox Science is set to transform Broadmead Shopping Centre into a site of scientific debate when leading female scientists engage passers-by in cutting edge research on the 16th of July.

 The pioneering event aims to challenge traditional science stereotypes and to take science out of institutions directly to the public.

-Soapbox Science was founded in 2011 in London, by Dr Seirian Sumner, from the University of Bristol, and Dr Nathalie Pettorelli, from the Zoological Society of London.
-This year the concept has gone international, with 13 events up and down the UK and one in Brisbane, Australia.
+Soapbox Science was founded in 2011 in London, by Dr Seirian Sumner, from the University of Bristol and Dr Nathalie Pettorelli, from the Zoological Society of London.
+This year the concept has gone international, with 13 events up and down the UK and 1 in Brisbane, Australia.

 Soapbox Science Bristol will feature 12 female scientists from across the South West, who will ditch their power points and lecture halls in favour of down to earth settings so that everyone can access the latest in scientific discovery in an interactive, non-threatening environment.

-There was strong competition to appear at the Bristol event, and the winners' discussion topics range from the brilliance of bees and magic of mushrooms, to whether stress can kill your brain cells and how we can link chemistry with sustainably energy.
+There was strong competition to appear at the Bristol event, and the winners’ discussion topics range from the brilliance of bees and magic of mushrooms, to whether stress can kill your brain cells, acid can damage your teeth and how we can link chemistry with sustainably energy and much much more!

 Soapbox Science promotes gender equality in science, technology, engineering and maths (STEM) by challenging accepted views of what scientists should look and sound like.
 Its long-term priorities are to change the experiences of women in science through campaigning for equality in academic institutions, government, and wider society.

 Soapbox Science is sponsored by the Science and Technology Facilities Council (STFC).